-Not much is known about the man known as Abul Qassim (Father of Qassim), the kunya (nickname) of Mohammed, although we know of no son of his by that name before he received his prophecy at the age of forty, including his exact date of birth.
-We know nothing about his siblings (although his mother Amina is known to have had other children) and whatever is known about his paternal ancestry only adds to the picture of convoluted tribal relations.
+Not much is known about the man known as Abul Qassim (Father of Qassim), the kunya (nickname) of Mohammed, although we know of no son of his by that name before he receives his prophecy at the age of forty, including his exact date of birth.
+We know nothing about his siblings (although his mother Amina is known to have had other children), and whatever is known about his paternal ancestry only adds to the picture of convoluted tribal relations.

-As a prophet, Mohammed (the name he acquired after he received his mission), lived a turbulent life at home, with many women vying and fighting for his attention.
-When he was married to his first wife, Khadija bint Khuwaylid, a powerful Meccan merchant known as the “leader of Qurayshi women” (sayyidat nisa’ Quraysh), he remained monogamous.
-Except for the Coptic concubine Maria that he acquired later in life, Khadija is the only one to give him children, despite accounts having her as being much older than him.
-Aisha was certainly his most favored wife after Khadija, but the only woman who struck him with her beauty was Zaynab bint Jahsh, wife of his adopted son Zayd ibn al-Haritha.
-Aisha was so young when she was given to him in marriage that her father, until then known as Ibn Abi Quhafa, was rebranded Abu Bakr (Father of the Virgin) because Aisha was the only virgin Mohammed married.
-Smart, creative, and fiercely competitive, the child-wife occupied such a privileged place in Mohammed’s harem that he asked Muslims to take half their religion from the little ruddy one (humayra).
-He even used Aisha’s bed as a qibla (focal point of prayer) and kissed her during the Ramadan fast.
-She was only 18 when her husband died, leaving her a widow for life.
-But she refused to be buried by the prophet because, she said, she had been with other men, even though the Quran explicitly forbids the Prophet’s wives from ever marrying.
+As a prophet, Mohammed (the name he acquires after he receives his mission), lives a turbulent life at home, with many women vying and fighting for his attention.
+When he marries his first wife, Khadija bint Khuwaylid, a powerful Meccan merchant known as the “leader of Qurayshi women” (sayyidat nisa’ Quraysh), he remains monogamous.
+Except for the Coptic concubine Maria that he acquires later in life, Khadija is the only one to give him children, despite accounts having her as being much older than him.
+Aisha is certainly his most favored wife after Khadija, but the only woman who strikes him with her beauty is Zaynab bint Jahsh, wife of his adopted son Zayd ibn al-Haritha.
+Aisha is so young when she is given to him in marriage that her father, until then known as Ibn Abi Quhafa, is rebranded Abu Bakr (Father of the Virgin) because Aisha is the only virgin Mohammed marries.
+Smart, creative, and fiercely competitive, the child-wife occupies such a privileged place in Mohammed’s harem that he asks Muslims to take half their religion from the little ruddy one (humayra).
+He even uses Aisha’s bed as a qibla (focal point for prayer) and kisses her during the Ramadan fast.
+She is only 18 when her husband dies, leaving her a widow for life.
+But she refuses to be buried by the prophet because, she says, she has been with other men, even though the Quran explicitly forbids the Prophet’s wives from ever marrying.